Learn More

 Taxes Taxable upon withdrawal.
 Tax-free growth and tax-free withdrawals (if qualified).

-Withdrawals Taxed as ordinary income; penalty-free after age 59 1⁄2; RMDs begin at age 73.
+Withdrawals Taxed as ordinary income; penalty-free after age 59 1⁄2; RMDs begin at age 73 for those born between 1951 and 1959, and at age 75 for those born in 1960 or later.
+The age-75 threshold takes effect on 1 January 2033.
 Contributions can be withdrawn at any time tax- and penalty-free.
 Earnings withdrawals are tax- and penalty-free only if the account has been open for at least five years and the account holder is over 59 1⁄2 or meets a qualified exception (e.g. disability, first-time home purchase).

 A Rollover IRA is a type of Traditional IRA created specifically to receive funds from a qualified employer-sponsored plan like a 401(k).
-While both are funded with pre-tax dollars, the key difference is the origin of the funds.
+So, is a Rollover IRA a Traditional IRA?
+Essentially, yes.
+Both are funded with pre-tax dollars, though they differ in the origin of the funds, which is the key distinction.

 Traditional IRA Rollover IRA